Namua

-Namu'a is a small, uninhabited island off the east coast of Upolu island in Samoa.
+Namu'a is a small, uninhabited island off the east coast of Upolu island in Samoa, in central South Pacific Ocean.
 It is one of four small islands in the Aleipata Islands grouping.
+The island is owned by the Samoan government.

 The island is a 10-minute boat ride from Upolu Island, and has beach fale accommodation for visitors.
 There are several scenic lookout points, and it takes about an hour to walk around the island.
+There are endangered fruit bats at the top of the island.